hynek/svcs/docs/glossary.md

     ::: {important}
     One key aspect of these services is that they provide **behavior**, but have **no state** that is relevant to the business logic.
     They are pure *doers*.
-    They query a database, make HTTP requests, store data in a cache, or delete files.
+    They query databases, make HTTP requests, store data in caches, or delete files.

     But they don't do anything business-relevant neither with the data they send out, nor with the data they get back.